Using the SkyCiv Load Generator in NBCC 2015 Snow Load Calculations

 This case is used to calculate the snow load drift on a symmetric gable roof.

-The snow load results will show the parameters in calculating the balanced snow load as shown below:
+The snow load results will show the parameters in calculating the balanced snow load as shown below.
+The summarized results are shown on the right side of the screen.
+Other results are shown on the detailed report.

 Detailed Calculation

 The detailed snow load calculations can be accessed only by Professional account users and those who purchased the standalone load generator module.
 All the parameters and assumptions used in the calculation are displayed on the report to make it transparent to the user.
-You can download a sample detailed calculation thru this link.
+You can download a sample detailed calculation thru the following links:

 For additional resources, you can use these links for reference: